ninbura/optimize-business-pc/readme.md

 attemps to remove locks, disables admin popup windows, and unpins unwanted apps from your taskbar at login.

+# prerequisites
+- powershell 7 must be installed for this program to function
+- install powershell 7 by using the following commmand in powershell or cmd
+  - `winget install microsoft.powershell`
+- before the included script can execute at login, you must first enable running scripts on your pc.
+- run the following command in an *admin elevated* instance of powershell
+  - `set-executionpolicy remotesigned`

 # configuration example

 for the script to run at login, you must place a properly formatted `config.json` file in root of this repository/directory. bleow is an example of what `config.json` should contain.